Canadian Bacon

 Canadian Bacon is a 1995 comedy film written, produced, and directed by Michael Moore which satirizes Canada–United States relations along the Canada–United States border.
-The film stars an ensemble cast featuring John Candy (in his final film role), Alan Alda, Bill Nunn, Kevin J. O'Connor, Rhea Perlman, Kevin Pollak, G. D. Spradlin, and Rip Torn.
+The film stars an ensemble cast featuring Alan Alda, John Candy (in his final film role), Bill Nunn, Kevin J. O'Connor, Rhea Perlman, Kevin Pollak, G. D. Spradlin, and Rip Torn.
+It tells the story of a struggling President who is persuaded by his confidants to fight with Canada when a local sheriff and his friends get involved.

-The film was screened in the Un Certain Regard section at the 1995 Cannes Film Festival, and was the final film released starring John Candy, though it was shot before the earlier-released Wagons East.
+The film was screened in the Un Certain Regard section at the 1995 Cannes Film Festival, and was the final film released starring John Candy, though it was shot before the earlier-released Wagons East as both films are dedicated in memory of him.
 It is also Moore's only non-documentary film to date.

 Plot

-In Niagara Falls, New York, thousands of former employees are outraged with military businessman R. J. Hacker, who had closed down his weapons manufacturing plant, Hacker Dynamics.
-At a conference held at the former plant, he pins the blame for the shutdown of his business on the President of the United States, who has just arrived.
-The president defends his own belief that the future of the children is more important than war, which has caused major decline in his approval rating.
-After the conference, he expresses to confidantes General Dick Panzer and National Security Advisor Stuart Smiley, revealed to have ties with Hacker, his discontent about not having an enemy to engage in war.
-An attempted negotiation with Russian President Vladimir Kruschkin to start a new cold war with Russia fails, and the president's suggestion of a war on international terrorism is deemed too absurd.
+In Niagara Falls, New York, military businessman R. J. Hacker closes down his weapons manufacturing plant, Hacker Dynamics.
+Thousands of former employees are outraged.
+Sheriff Bud Boomer and his deputy/girlfriend Honey prevent the despondent former Hacker employee Roy Boy from committing suicide at Niagara Falls.

+At a conference held at Hacker Dynamics, Hacker pins the blame for the shutdown of his business on the visiting President of the United States.
+The President defends his own belief that the children's future is more important than war which has caused major decline in his approval rating.

+After the press conference where Boomer saves the President from an assassination attempt, the latter confides in General Dick Panzer and National Security Advisor Stuart Smiley (who secretly has ties with Hacker) that he is unhappy about not having an enemy to engage with.

-Serendipitously, American sheriff Bud Boomer offensively criticizes Canadian beer while attending a hockey game between the neighboring nations in Niagara Falls, Ontario.
-The ensuing brawl ends up on the news and catches Stuart's attention; Stuart, in turn, collects more information about Canada from a CIA agent named Gus, and suggests Canada as their new enemy during a cabinet meeting.
-Before long, television channels are littered with anti-Canada propaganda, which Boomer believes wholeheartedly.
-He prepares for war by distributing guns to his fellow sheriffs, including his girlfriend Honey and their friends Roy Boy and Kabral Jabar.
+Boomer eventually criticizes Canadian beer in an offensive manner while attending a hockey game with Honey, Roy Boy, and deputy sheriff Kabral Jabar between the neighboring nations in Niagara Falls, Ontario causing a brawl to break out.
+The ensuing riot ends up on the news the next day and catches Stuart's attention.
+Stuart collects more information about Canada from CIA agent Gus and suggests Canada as their new enemy during a cabinet meeting.

+Before long, U.S. television channels are littered with anti-Canada propaganda which Boomer believes wholeheartedly.
+He prepares for war by distributing guns to Honey, Roy Boy, and Kabral.
 He also helps form a local militia.
-After they apprehend a group of Americans "dressed as Canadians" attempting to destroy a hydroelectric plant, despite Gus's protests that they are just Americans, they sneak across the border to litter on Canadian lands, which leads to Honey being arrested by the Royal Canadian Mounted Police.
-In a rescue attempt, Boomer, Roy Boy and Kabral sneak into a Canadian power plant and cause a countrywide blackout.
-When the president learns of this, Stuart orders the Omega Force to remove Boomer from Canada before it is too late.
+After they apprehend Gus and a group of Americans "dressed as Canadians" attempting to destroy a hydroelectric plant despite Gus's protests that they are just Americans, they sneak across the border to litter on Canadian lands which leads to Honey being left behind and arrested by the Mounties.
+In a rescue attempt, Boomer, Roy Boy, and Kabral sneak into a Canadian power plant and cause a countrywide blackout.
+When the President learns of this, Stuart orders the Omega Force to remove Boomer from Canada before it is too late as Boomer gets separated from Kabral and Roy Boy.